Iswarya-Singaram/Drone-monitoring-via-NRF24L01/README.md

-# 🛰️ Drone Telemetry System with MAVLink, RF24, and ESP Web Dashboard
+# 🛰️ UAV-based Environmental Telemetry and Tracking System

 This project is a **drone telemetry pipeline** that collects **sensor and GPS data** from a Pixhawk-equipped drone and transmits it wirelessly to a **Ground Control Station (GCS)** and ultimately to a **web dashboard**.